U CAREER SUCCESS MENU

 What makes a good cover letter?

-So instead, plan the letter by carefully choosing key requirements and preferences in their posting, and crafting well-chosen, concise ‘answers’ to them, each followed with illustrative details.
+Plan the letter by carefully choosing key requirements and preferences in their posting, and crafting well-chosen, concise ‘answers’ to them, each followed with illustrative details.

 That is the essence of your letter, preceded by an introductory paragraph and followed by a concluding paragraph, as illustrated in the template below.

-For example, if one of your strengths was developing a more efficient procedure, say, and that skill is relevant to the job, you could briefly describe why that was a challenge and how you addressed it in a way that saved time and costs for your organization.
+If one of your strengths was developing a more efficient procedure, say, and that skill is relevant to the job, you could briefly describe why that was a challenge and how you addressed it in a way that saved time and costs for your organization.
 That enables them to “picture you in action” demonstrating your powerful skills.

 How should it be structured?